 However, I just feel better knowing that I’m putting forth my best efforts.

 The Difference Between a New Edition and a Revised Edition

 Whether to say “second edition” or “revised edition” for a book or e-book is subjective.
 For me it depends on how much new information is included, and also whether or not repagination was necessary.

-For example, my above-mentioned 100 Classic Hikes in Northern California third edition in 2008 contained a lot of new information and many new photos.
+For example, my above-mentioned 100 Classic Hikes: Northern California fourth edition in 2018 contained a lot of new information, including 13 new hikes, and many new photos.
 It was entirely reformatted and it has a new cover shot.

 By contrast, my 75 Hikes in California’s Mount Shasta and Lassen Volcanic National Park Regions came out in a revised edition in 2006.
 The difference?
 Although we added the few necessary corrections and updates as needed, repagination was not done, although there was a new cover picture.

 When would you consider a second edition of one of your books or e-books?
 What’s been your experience with new editions of books, either your own or those by other writers?